UR-Aman/CodeAlpha_PythonChatbot/README.md

 ## 💬 Description

-**CodeAlphaBot** is an offline chatbot that replies to specific user inputs like:
+**ChatBot** is an offline chatbot that replies to specific user inputs like:

 - "hello"
 - "how are you"